 Choosing Based on Roofing Material

+Barring emergencies and storm damage, the next best way to choose is based on the primary roofing material that you’ll be installing.
 In general, heavier roofing materials should be backed by a heavier-duty underlayment.
-This not only prevents damage to the underlayment itself, but also the roof deck.
-Read on for a list of common roofing materials and the Epilay products that work best with them.
+This not only prevents damage to the underlayment itself but also the roof deck.
+Read on for a list of common roofing materials and the underlayments that work best with them.

 - Concrete and Clay Tiles: For these roofs, we recommend either Protectite Platinum or Plystik Plus.
-For these heavier roofing materials, a heavy duty underlayment is a necessity.
+These materials are even heavier than slate roofing, in most cases.
+A heavy-duty underlayment is a necessity.

-The underlayment options provided by Epilay are designed to perform well under a variety of conditions and best of all, each underlayment is versatile enough to work with several different kinds of roofing material.
-Use this guide to choose based on roofing material and to narrow down your selection based on anticipated weather concerns or labor delays.
+The underlayment options provided by Epilay are designed to perform well under a variety of conditions, and best of all, each underlayment is versatile enough to work with several different kinds of roofing material.
+Use this guide to choose the right underlayment for your projects based on roofing materials, building codes, weather concerns, and more.